TimReX-22/snake-rl/README.md

   "model_name": "model/model_score_36_1.pth"
 }
 ```
+`model_name` should be the relative path to the model file.
 If you want to train a new model, do not include a `model_name` in the JSON file.
 Then you can run the agent using:
 ```
 python agent.py parameters.json
 ```